 I want to share my experience with the world to try and take away the myths and fears cancer can bring.
 I wanted to represent the young women affected by breast cancer, to show you can have a life after cancer and it does not always mean life is over.
 My support is also a way to show appreciation and gratitude to those doing the research and supporting the charity.

-You can show your support to by wearing it pink on 18 October to raise awareness, money to fund research and support for those living with and surviving cancer.
+You can show your support to by wearing it pink this October to raise awareness, money to fund research and support for those living with and surviving cancer.
 It does not matter if your event is large or small every penny raised will help fund vital research.
 Ask for a fundraising pack and get inspired.
 Have a pink cake sale, pink slumber party, pink pub quiz, it could be anything at all!